CrystalFerrai/ValheimMods/Underwater/package/README.md

 Run the game once with the mod enabled to generate the config.
 See config for details on what each option does.

 This is primarily a client side mod.
 It may also be installed on a server to sync configurations.
-A server may optionally require that clients have the mod installed by setting `ModRequired`=`true` in the config.
+A server may optionally require that clients have the mod installed via the ConditionalConfigSync.ModRequirements.cfg file in the ConditionalConfigSync config directory.

 Some configuration options can be enforced by a server running [ConditionalConfigSync](https://thunderstore.io/c/valheim/p/shudnal/ConditionalConfigSync).
 See included ConfigSync_Readme.txt file for more information.